yt-project/yt/doc/source/visualizing/volume_rendering.rst

 3D Visualization and Volume Rendering
 =====================================

-yt has the ability to create 3D visualizations, using a process known as volume rendering.
+yt has the ability to create 3D visualizations using a process known as *volume rendering* (VR).
+This volume rendering code differs from the standard yt infrastructure for generating :ref:`simple-inspection` in that it evaluates the radiative transfer equations through the volume with user-defined transfer functions for each ray.
+Thus it can accommodate both opaque and transparent structures appropriately.
 Currently all of the rendering capabilities are implemented in software, requiring no specialized hardware.
 Optimized versions implemented with OpenGL and utilizing graphics processors are being actively developed.

 Constructing a 3D visualization is a process of describing the "scene" that will be rendered.
 This includes the location of the viewing point (i.e., where